ElikplimSunu/alx-system_engineering-devops/0x00-shell_basics/README.md

 5-listfilesdigitonly: this script lists all files in a directory including hidden ones with the group ids
 6-firstdirectory: this script creates a directory in the /tmp directory
 7-movethatfile: this script moves the file 'betty' into the 'my_first_directory' directory
+8-firstdelete: this script deletes the file 'betty' from /tmp/my_first_directoty